Religion in Ivory Coast: Christianity

-About one-eighth of the population was Christian in the 1980s; more recent estimates put the proportion of Christians at about 32.6% of the population.
+About one-eighth of the population was Christian in the 1980s; more recent census put the Christian population at about 39.8% of the population.
 In general, Christianity is practiced by the middle class and in urban centers of the south.
 It is most prevalent among the Agni and Lagoon cultures of the southeast, least so among the Mandé of the northwest.
-Roman Catholicism is the largest Christian denomination, but Methodist, Baptist, and a number of smaller mission churches also exist.
+Catholicism is the largest Christian denomination, but Methodist, Baptist, and a number of smaller mission churches also exist.

 Between the 2014 and 2021 censuses, the Christian share of the population increased from 33.9% to 39.8%.

 Baháʼí Faith

 The Baháʼí Faith was first established in the country in the 1950s and given a push in 1990 of the arrival of about 200 Liberian refugees, by 1993 there was a small community of around 1000 Baháʼís living under the guidance of 25 local spiritual assemblies in Ivory Coast.